Adobe-Marketing-Cloud/aep-sdks-documentation/resources/adobe-experience-platform-mini-programs-sdk/faq.md

 ## Can I use [Mobile Services](https://mobilemarketing.adobe.com) to configure and deploy this SDK?

 Deployment through Mobile Services for this SDK is not yet supported.
-However, you may use related configurations (such as a report suite or a tracking server) with an app created in Mobile Services.
+However, you may use related configuration settings (such as a report suite or a tracking server) with an app created in Mobile Services.
 Additionally, variable mapping associated with an app in Mobile Services will apply to data sent to Adobe Analytics through the SDK.

 ## Can I set products variables?